 Letrozole (Generic Name)

 Letrozole is used to treat cancer.
-This drug is given orally.
+This drug is given orally (by mouth).

 - Swelling of ankles

 - Ask your doctor or nurse about medicine that is available to help stop or lessen nausea and throwing up

 - If you get a rash, do not put anything it rash unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

 - Let your doctor know if you have trouble sleeping.

 - Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
 A cup is 8 ounces of fluid.
 If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 - Your doctor may order a bone density test to check how strong your bones are.